bjpop/gurita/docsrc/scatter.rst

        :width: 700px
        :height: 600px
        :align: center
-       :alt: Scatter plot comparing tip and total_bill with dot size where the dot style is based on the sex categorical feature
+       :alt: Scatter plot comparing tip and total_bill with dot size where the dot style is based on the sex categorical column

 |

-In the above example the hue of dots is determined by the ``day`` feature and the dot marker style is determined by the ``sex`` feature.
+In the above example the hue of dots is determined by the ``day`` column and the dot marker style is determined by the ``sex`` column.
 In this case ``male`` dots use a cross marker and ``female`` dots use a circle marker.

-It is acceptable for both the ``--hue`` and ``--dotstyle`` arguments to be based on the same (categorical) feature in the data set.
-In such cases both the colour and marker shape will vary with the underlying feature.
+It is acceptable for both the ``--hue`` and ``--dotstyle`` arguments to be based on the same (categorical) column in the data set.
+In such cases both the colour and marker shape will vary with the underlying column.

 .. _scatter_dotsize: